 Alena Hofrová is a big fan of Harry Potter so she has always wanted to use magic.
-Since the start of her scientific studies, she has been fascinated by how detecting the quantum state of molecules enables us to acquire information about their structure.
-Nuclear magnetic resonance is a versatile experimental method that allows us to investigate both the structure and interaction properties of biomolecules.
+Since the start of her scientific studies, she has been fascinated by how detecting the quantum state of molecules enables one to acquire information about their structure.
+Nuclear magnetic resonance is a versatile experimental method that allows one to investigate both the structure and interaction properties of biomolecules.
 During her bachelor's and master's studies, she has been studying essential protein-protein interactions of transcription coactivator KIX domain, which has culminated in two articles.
-She used the opportunity to work abroad and spent six months in prestige Max F. Perutz Laboratories in Vienna gaining experience in IDP measurements using NMR.
-She is currently working in group of Protein Structure and Dynamics at the Central European Institute of Technology (CEITEC).
+She used the opportunity to work abroad and spent six months prestigious Max F. Perutz Laboratories in Vienna gaining experience in IDP measurements using NMR.
+She is currently working in a/the group of Protein Structure and Dynamics at the Central European Institute of Technology (CEITEC).
 She realized that magic is science.

-Zhengyue Zhang is a second-year PhD candidate in Masaryk University, CEITEC, studying in the group of Prof. Jiří Šponer, the group of Structure & Dynamics of Nucleic Acids.
-During his study career, he showed strong interests in Molecular Modelling.
+Zhengyue Zhang is a second-year PhD candidate at Masaryk University, CEITEC, studying in, the Prof. Jiří Šponer´s group of Structure & Dynamics of Nucleic Acids.
+During his studies, he showed strong interests in Molecular Modelling.
 He obtained his master’s degree in Utrecht University, the Netherlands, by focusing on Biomolecule Docking and Molecular Dynamics simulation in Biophysics & Molecular Imaging program.
-In the PhD program, he was investigating the structural effects of phosphorothioate chemical modification on RNA with MD simulations and Quantum Mechanics calculations during his first-year study.
+In the PhD program, he has been investigating the structural effects of phosphorothioate chemical modification on RNA with MD simulations and Quantum Mechanics calculations during his first-year study.
 He is currently studying DNA 4-way junction with Enhanced Sampling methods, aiming to reproduce the junction conformation transition in molecular level simulations.